My rating: 4 of 5 stars

 I said earlier that Dickens is not in the accepted sense a revolutionary writer.
 But it is not at all certain that a merely moral criticism of society may not be just as ‘revolutionary’ — and revolution, after all, means turning things upside down as the politico-economic criticism which is fashionable at this moment. […] Consequently two viewpoints are always tenable.
 The one, how can you improve human nature until you have changed the system?
 The other, what is the use of changing the system before you have improved human nature?
 They appeal to different individuals, and they probably show a tendency to alternate in point of time.
 The moralist and the revolutionary are constantly undermining one another.
 Marx exploded a hundred tons of dynamite beneath the moralist position, and we are still living in the echo of that tremendous crash.
 But already, somewhere or other, the sappers are at work and fresh dynamite is being tamped in place to blow Marx at the moon.
 Then Marx, or somebody like him, will come back with yet more dynamite, and so the process continues, to an end we cannot yet foresee.
 The central problem — how to prevent power from being abused — remains unsolved.

 It still does.
-But precisely because Morrison urges us not to take sides and only to “take care of the little things,” it is clear which side of the moralist vs. revolutionary debate he takes.
-Around the time he was writing The Filth, Morrison was promoting the attractions of what he called “Zen Fascism” (see his graphic novel Marvel Boy); but that was, I think, just a shock tactic.
-His politics might be more aptly defined as (while we’re inventing labels) “sentimental anarcho-moderation.”
+When Morrison urges us not to take sides and only to “take care of the little things,” it is clear which side of the moralist vs. revolutionary debate is being endorsed.
+Just before writing The Filth, Morrison was promoting the attractions of “Zen Fascism” (in the graphic novel Marvel Boy); but that was, I think, just the shock tactic of a writer whose politics might be more aptly defined (while we’re inventing labels) as “sentimental anarcho-moderation.”